sous-chefs/windows_print/README.md

 'printer'
 --------
-**Note** Replacement for printer provider in the Windows cookbook from opscode.
-Uses powershell inplace of registry.
+Allows creation of printer objects.
 Handles port and driver creation if not present.

 ### Actions
 - :create: Creates a printer